Sometimes we have a bit of a hang-up about being seen as “foreigners”. When we go somewhere, we want to blend in, and dread being seen as different.

 - “Western” (of which I was one) and

 - Black.
-(Life’s very hard if you’re black, but that’s a story for someone else to tell.)
+(Life’s harder if you’re black, but that’s a story for someone else to tell.)

 When speaking Chinese to a new person, I’d have to start with a rambling string of nothing-words to kind of signal that I wasn’t speaking English.
 The rough equivalent of “Hello, sir, may I trouble you for a second, I want to ask a question“.
 I wasn’t being polite, I was trying to gently ease the person into understanding that this stubbly large brown person was, in fact, speaking an intelligible language.

-This experience contrasted with that of my Asian friends.
+This experience of having to convince someone I speak Chinese contrasted with that of my Asian friends.
 I briefly had a Korean friend over once.
 I was shocked at how my Chinese housekeeper Stephanie (she preferred this name to her Chinese name) insisted on casually engaging my Korean friend in conversation in Chinese, even though my Korean friend barely understood a word beyond “nihao“.
 Stephanie just kept going.
 With me, Browny McBrownface, it took months for Stephanie to warm up to that level.

 People remind us we’re visitors constantly in Egypt, too.
 It might be the way they greet us or ask us where we’re from — even if it’s in Arabic.
 They’ll hail us in the way they do any foreigner to offer to sell us things.

 In Egypt, we use different names for random strangers: Jo is Anna, and I’m Youssef.
 Briefly, we tried being different nationalities as well: Jo was Canadian Vietnamese, and I was… British Palestinian.